 The killings at Virginia Tech have inevitably put the spotlight on the debate over gun control.
-Virginia police have traced the store where they say the shooter — Cho Seung-Hui — bought one of the weapons five weeks ago.
-New York Democratic Congressmember Carolyn McCarthy is known as one of the most ardent gun control proponents in the House.
-In 1993, her husband Dennis was killed and her son Kevin seriously injured when a gunman opened fire aboard a Long Island Rail Road Commuter train. [rush transcript included]
+Virginia police have traced the store where they say the shooter, Cho Seung-Hui, bought one of the weapons five weeks ago.
+New York Democratic Congressmember Carolyn McCarthy is known as one of the most ardent gun-control proponents in the House.
+In 1993, her husband Dennis was killed and her son Kevin seriously injured when a gunman opened fire aboard a Long Island Rail Road commuter train. [includes rush transcript]

-AMY GOODMAN: The killings at Virginia Tech have inevitably put the spot light in the debate over gun control.
+AMY GOODMAN: The killings at Virginia Tech have inevitably put the spotlight in the debate over gun control.
 Virginia police have traced the store where they say the shooter, Cho Seung-Hui, bought one of the weapons five weeks ago.
-Cho paid five-hundred and seventy-one dollars for a glock nineteen handgun and a box of ammunition.
-The shop’s owner, John Markel, was asked for his reaction.
+Cho paid $571 for a Glock 19 handgun and a box of ammunition.
+The shop’s owner, John Markell, was asked for his reaction.

-JOHN MARKEL: Responsibility—he would have gotten a gun—he could have bought one legally anywhere.
+JOHN MARKELL: Responsibility—he would have gotten a gun—he could have bought one legally anywhere.
 I’m just sorry he chose us.

 AMY GOODMAN: Can you talk about gun control right now and what you plan to do in response to what happened at Virginia Tech?

 REP. CAROLYN McCARTHY: Well, as you know, the Assault Weapons Ban expired two years ago.
 They would not allow us to renew it in Congress.
 And unfortunately, yesterday’s shooting possibly could have been prevented to a certain extent.
 Large-capacity clips, which the shooter used, were banned under the Assault Weapons Ban, but he was able to buy them legally.